arch7tect/exposeme/readme.md

 ## Web UI Dashboard

-ExposeME includes a modern web dashboard built with Leptos (Rust WASM) for real-time monitoring and management.
+ExposeME includes a web dashboard built with Leptos (Rust WASM) for real-time monitoring and management.

-### Features

-- **Live Metrics** - Real-time server statistics with traffic visualization charts
-- **Tunnel Management** - View active tunnels, disconnect sessions, monitor traffic
-- **Certificate Management** - SSL status, expiration tracking, ACME renewal controls
-- **Server Configuration** - Routing mode detection, DNS provider status
-- **Professional Design** - TailwindCSS styling with responsive mobile layout

 ### Access

 Visit `https://yourdomain.com/` when no tunnel routes match.
-Docker images include UI by default.

 ## Architecture